Understanding the nature of the soul is perhaps one of the most fundamental and essential tasks on the spiritual path.

 - Changing core beliefs (reframing the beliefs that prevent us from accessing the soul)

-The mind perceives and expresses the soul, but when our minds are contracted, polluted, and filled with fear we cannot access this essential part of us.
+The mind perceives and expresses the soul, but when our minds are contracted, polluted, attached to thoughts, and filled with fear we cannot access this essential part of us.
 Working with the conscious and unconscious mind will help us to dissolve the ingrained patterns, conditioning, and habits that obscure the divinity within.

-To conclude, I’ll leave you with a quote by psychiatrist Carl Jung,
+To quote psychiatrist Carl Jung,

 People will do anything, no matter how absurd, in order to avoid facing their own soul.